be-fe/iSlider/README.md

 ## Features

-- Outstanding performance, less memory required;
+- Outstanding performance, less memory usage;
-- Various animation effects, including effects comes default, rotate, depth, flow, flip, card, fade, etc., and capability of adding custom animations;
+- Various animation effects, including effects such as `default`, `rotate`, `depth`, `flow`, `flip`, `card`, `fade`, etc., and capability of adding custom animations;
-- Provide rich callback trigger, add the callback function is extremely convenient, regardless of initialization or during operation;
+- Provide rich callback trigger.
+Adding a callback function is easy, regardless of initialization or during operation;
 - Easy to configure, e.g. Slide the dampening effect of the cycle, automatic sliding effect, horizontal / vertical sliding, etc.
-- Automatic matching the desktop mouse movements or gestures mobile device, cross-platform easy to use;
+- Automatic matching the desktop mouse movements or gestures on mobile device.
+Easy to test and use cross platforms;
-- Support for image pre-loaded, excellent user experience;
+- Supports for image pre-loaded, excellent user experience;
-- \[Plugin\] Offers a variety of plug-ins, such as a toggle button, the scene indicator, image scaling, etc., to provide plug-in registration, management and other methods to facilitate custom extension;
+- \[Plugin\] Offers a variety of plug-ins, such as a toggle button, the scene indicator, image scaling, etc. Provides plug-in registration, management and other methods to facilitate custom extension;
-- \[2.0+\] Can be loaded on demand function (effect or plug-in) required;
+- \[2.0+\] Can be loaded on demand (effect or plug-in);
-- \[2.0+\] Support more kinds of elements placed automatically match the data type, image recognition and pre-loaded;
+- \[2.0+\] Supports more types of elements.
+Automatically matches the data type.
+Capable of image recognition and pre-loading;
-- \[2.0+\] Better delegated event management mechanism, optimize memory usage;
+- \[2.0+\] Better delegated event management mechanism, optimized memory usage;
-- \[2.0+\] Richer callback events, event management more flexible trigger mechanisms;
+- \[2.0+\] Enriched callback events, more flexible event management and trigger mechanisms;

 ## Mobile demo